The Buyer's Guide to Soundproof Wall Panels

 The first step is figuring out what you’re trying to accomplish.
 Are you battling echo that makes conversations hard to follow?
 Or are you trying to block out the sound of traffic from the street?
 These are two very different problems that require different solutions.
 Understanding the core principles of how sound travels and interacts with your space will help you choose the right materials and avoid common mistakes.
 Think of it as creating a game plan.
 Once you know the rules and your objective, you can confidently select the right tools for the job and achieve the results you’re looking for.

-Sound Absorption vs. Soundproofing: What's the Difference?
+Sound Absorption vs. Soundproofing: What's the Real Difference?

 Let’s clear up one of the most common points of confusion right away: sound absorption and soundproofing are not the same thing.
 Understanding this difference is crucial to solving your noise problem effectively.